Skip to main content

 Inside Filosign's Signing Flow: Infrastructure Built for Legal Certainty

-What is a Placement Manifest?
+What is a placement manifest?

 When a sender prepares a document, they place signature fields on specific pages at specific coordinates.
 The manifest captures: